 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the FZ200 does not provide wifi capability.

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the FZ200 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ200 was succeeded by the Panasonic FZ300.
+Both the FZ200 and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The FZ200 was replaced by the Panasonic FZ300, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ200 Manual (free pdf) or the online Sony RX10 III Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic FZ200 or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.